 Get used to defining your terms better.
 Think about the language you’re using, both when you talk to others and with your internal monologue.
 What are you telling yourself?

 Perfectionism is a disposition to regard anything short of perfection as unacceptable after all.
 What does that have to do with an irrational delay of tasks despite potentially negative consequences?
 From a literal point of view, perfectionism should provoke a desire to continue to take action long past the point of an acceptable outcome, not irrationally abstain from taking any!

-So, check yourself the next time you utter the words “I’m just a perfectionist” as a pretext for why you haven’t done something, whether it’s to yourself or somebody else.
+Check yourself the next time you utter the words “I’m just a perfectionist and procrastinator” as a pretext for why you haven’t done something, whether it’s to yourself or somebody else.
 You don’t really mean that, but that’s okay!
 You’re just afraid to change, as we all are predisposed to be.

 Don’t beat yourself up.
-See it for what it is, and start to shift the stories (belief systems) that you’re running on.
+See it for what it is, and start to shift the stories (belief systems) that you’re running on to overcome it.